 I. Exterior

-Secure all doors and windows.
-Windows and doors are extremely vulnerable to flying projectiles.
+• Secure all doors and windows.
+Windows and doors are extremely vulnerable to damage when struck by flying projectiles.
 Shutters and plywood provide additional protection.
-If a window is broken out, water can spray across the room damaging collections.
+If a window is broken out, water can infiltrate an interior and damage furnishings and collections.

-Trash cans, signs, lawn furniture, water hoses, childrens' and pets' toys, and other loose objects can become dangerous projectiles during a storm.
-It is essential to move loose objects to a secure location.
+• Secure loose objects onsite.
+Trash cans, signs, lawn furniture, water hoses, children's and pets' toys, and other loose objects can become dangerous projectiles during a storm.
+It is essential to gather and remove loose objects to a secure location.

 II.
 Interior

-The areas in a building most likely to fail during a severe storm are windows, doors, roofs, and chimneys.
-Be sure to remove hanging decor from above fireplaces
+• Move objects away from windows, doors, and fireplaces, as the areas of a building most likely to fail during a severe storm are window & door openings, roofs, and chimneys.
+Be sure to remove hanging décor from above fireplaces.

-LP Gas should be cut off at tank; Natural Gas should be shut off at exterior valve.
-Gas lines can be damaged during a storm.
-Better to play it safe.
+• Shut off gas to the building.
+Liquid propane gas should be cut off at tank; natural gas supply lines should be shut off at exterior valve.
+Gas lines can be damaged during a storm, so it's better to play it safe.

+• Shut off or partially shut off power.
 If a building will not be occupied during a storm, consider turning the main power breaker off.
-It the building has a security & fire system, consider leaving the breaker on for the system.
-Breakers should be shut off for exterior outlets and any which are vulnerable to moisture.
-Hurricane force winds can blow moisture into exterior frame wall cavities.
+It the building has a security & fire system, consider leaving the breaker on for the system only.
+Breakers should be shut off for exterior outlets and any circuits vulnerable to moisture.
+For historic wood frame structures, hurricane force winds can blow moisture into exterior wall cavities.

 III.
 Supply List